dexterstacey/one-click-hugo-cms/site/content/post/capacity-strengthening-application-in-nairobi.md

 title: Capacity Strengthening Application in Nairobi
 date: 2022-07-05T09:23:29.498Z
-description: Using our in-house Capacity Strengthening and Sharing Course (CSSC), we're partnering with GIZ- Civil Peace Service (CPS) to strengthen the capacity of 3 RLOs and 3 host community CBOs actively engaged in peacebuilding initiatives.
+description: Using our in-house Capacity Strengthening and Sharing Course (CSSC), we're partnering with GIZ-Civil Peace Service (CPS) to strengthen the capacity of 3 RLOs and 3 host community CBOs actively engaged in peacebuilding initiatives.
 categories: jobs